By welcoming your shadow, you recognize its beauty and gift, and help it transform into deep peace.

 True spirituality is all-inclusive

-Excerpt from my upcoming book: Mystical Intimacy
+Excerpt from Mystical Intimacy

 True spirituality welcomes all human experience and invites in-depth exploration of personal and interpersonal issues that arise in our lives.
 It is all about developing an intimate relationship with all of who we are, which deepens our embodiment of spirit.